Product FAQ¶

 BTRFS is a newer Linux filesystem and is under heavy development.
 Some commercial Linux distribution vendors are supporting it to various levels and others will follow very soon given that the stability has improved quite a bit.
 So for now, you have to answer that question yourself based on data and your risk.
 In our experience, BTRFS has become very reliable.
 Also, Rockstor confines users from using BTRFS more freely, thus reducing the chances of hitting deep intricate bugs.
 The fact that BTRFS bugs being reported lately are only triggered by very special scenarios is an encouraging sign.

-However a proviso here is that The BTRFS community consensus is that raid5 and raid6 levels of btrfs support are not yet fully stable and so are *not recommended for production use*.
-Please see the btrfs wiki for up to date information on all btrfs matters.
+However a proviso here is that the BTRFS community consensus has btrfs-raid5 and btrfs-raid6 parity levels of as not yet fully stable; and so are *not recommended for production use*.
+Please see the btrfs docs for up to date information on all btrfs matters.

 BTRFS is in it’s own league among Linux filesystems and we see tremendous value in building over it and making it’s advanced feature set easily accessible to users.
 While there are other excellent filesystems, we plan to focus on providing the best solution based on BTRFS.

-We recommend you join our community forum, follow the rockstor-core project on github, and follow us on twitter.
+We recommend you join our community forum, follow the rockstor-core project on github, and follow us on Masterdon @TheRockstorProject.

 Thanks for asking and welcome to the Rockstor community.
 Depending on your needs and interests, there are a few ways to participate.
 See Contributing to Rockstor - Overview for more details.
 Don’t feel shy and email any of the developers if you like to discuss more before jumping in!